 In the end, I fall back on a definition that I have used in reference to my other writing.
 When people ask whether I write Christian novels, I answer that I write novels, and because I am a Christian, all of my writing displays who I am and what I believe.
 I don’t believe that a book can be “profoundly Christian,” only the people who read it; in the same way, I feel that truly Christian education is that education carried out by Christians for the sake of the kingdom of God, not education that uses (or avoids) certain books.

 Some parents will find that this Christian education requires the use of theologically specific resources.
 Other parents — such as myself — will find that they are doing thoroughly Christian education using a world history text such as the Kingfisher History Encyclopedia along with plenty of discussion.

-In the end, Christian education is that given to children by Christian parents who are in obedience to the elders of Christ’s body, the local church.
-It is our hope that The Well-Trained Mind will make this task easier without usurping — as books too often do in evangelical America — the authority of those elders.
+In the end, Christian education is that given to children by Christian parents who are in fellowship with other believers in faithful local churches.
+It is our hope that The Well-Trained Mind will make this task easier without usurping — as books too often do in evangelical America — the authority of those churches.

 Go back to article index